 - May prevent high blood pressure or type 1 diabetes

-Exposure of the skin to sunlight does not cause an oversupply of vitamin D in the body.
-This is also not to be expected via the diet, apart from the excessive consumption of foods with added vitamin D. However, acute vitamin D poisoning can occur if large amounts of high-dose vitamin D supplements are taken in a short period of time.
-This is the case because our body cannot excrete excess amounts of the fat-soluble vitamin.
-Chronic vitamin D intoxication can occur if you supply your body with more vitamin D than it needs over a long period of time.
-Symptoms include kidney damage, increased urination, and the feeling of weakness.₆
+Exposure of the skin to sunlight cannot lead to an oversupply of vitamin D in the body.
+This is also not to be expected from the diet, apart from excessive consumption of foods with added vitamin D. However, acute vitamin D intoxication can occur if large amounts of high-dose vitamin D supplements are taken in a short period of time.
+This is because our body cannot excrete excess amounts of the fat-soluble vitamin.
+Chronic vitamin D intoxication can occur if you supply your body with more vitamin D than it needs over a longer period of time.
+Symptoms include kidney damage, increased urination and a feeling of weakness.₆

 When does a deficiency occur?

 The valuable vitamin is especially lacking when, when we spend too little time in the sun.
-Diseases, such as chronic inflammatory bowel diseases, can also inhibit the absorption and utilization of the vitamin and cause a deficiency.₇.
+Diseases, such as chronic inflammatory bowel disease, can also inhibit the absorption and utilization of the vitamin and cause a deficiency.₇

-A typical consequence is then the disturbance of bone metabolism and the associated demineralization of the bones.
-How likely a deficiency is, however, also depends primarily on factors such as Residence, Season, Time of day, Body weight and Age ab.₈
+A typical consequence is the disruption of bone metabolism and the associated demineralization of the bones.
+However, the likelihood of a deficiency also depends primarily on factors such as Residence, Season, Time of day, Body weight and Age ab.₈

-Deficiency more common in: housebound people, seniors, vegans, people with dark skin.
+Deficiency more common with: housebound people, seniors, vegans, people with dark skin.

 What foods contain vitamin D?

-Even though our body produces the sun vitamin primarily through exposure to sunlight, there are definitely some plant foods₉ that contain the valuable vitamin.
+Even though our body produces the sun vitamin primarily through sunlight, there are some plant-based foods₉ that contain the valuable vitamin.
 Here is an overview:

 - Chanterelles (2.10 μg per 100 grams)

-Notice: Especially herring, salmon and chicken egg yolk are rich in vitamin D. This is mainly because chickens, for example, produce the vitamin through exposure to sunlight.₁₀ However, since I want to live a life without Cruelty to animals prefer and get sufficient amounts of vitamin D even without them, I avoid these foods.
+Notice: Herring, salmon and chicken egg yolks are particularly rich in vitamin D. This is mainly due to the fact that chickens, for example, produce the vitamin via sunlight.₁₀ However, as I would prefer to live without Cruelty to animals prefer and get sufficient amounts of vitamin D even without them, I avoid these foods.

-What do vegans and vegetarians have to consider regarding vitamin D?
+What do vegans and vegetarians need to know about vitamin D?

-The DGE considers vitamin D a critical nutrient not only in vegans, but also in the general population.
-But because vitamin D sources are quite limited in the plant-based diet, vegans are advised to take nutritional supplements especially in the winter months when there is little sunshine.₁₁ Also a Regular blood test at the family doctor is generally highly recommended in order to get to know one's own body better.
+The DGE considers vitamin D to be a critical nutrient not only for vegans, but also for the general population.
+However, as the sources of vitamin D in a plant-based diet are only available to a very limited extent, vegans are not recommended to take vitamin D in their diet. taking dietary supplements is particularly advisable in the winter months when there is little sunshine.₁₁ Also a Regular blood test with your family doctor is generally highly recommended in order to get to know your own body better.

-How does the supplementation with the sun vitamin work?
+How does supplementation with the sun vitamin work?

-When you Vitamin D supplements you would like to take, you should Coordinate nutritional supplementation with your primary care physicianin order to avoid an overdose.
-If a supplement is useful, then the following preparations in drop or capsule form are recommended.
+When you Vitamin D supplements if you want to take the Coordinate nutritional supplements with your family doctorto avoid an overdose.
+If supplementation is advisable, the following preparations in drop or capsule form are recommended.